 Costs, control, and security driving cloud repatriation

-According to a recent IDG report, cost and security were the top two reasons organizations relocated their application workloads and data away from the public cloud.
-From a historical standpoint, customers have had significant difficulties planning for costs required to maintain their presence in the public cloud.
+According to a recent IDG report, over half of the organizations surveyed are pulling some workloads out of the cloud.
+Customers have had significant difficulties planning for costs required to maintain their presence in the public cloud.
 Top-tier providers such as AWS and Azure frequently make changes to their pricing structures.
-AWS alone has made dozens of changes to their pricing structures in the last 12 years.
+AWS alone has made dozens of changes to their pricing structures.
 Additional difficulties pertain to egress fees, which are typically charged at a per megabyte of data rate.
 Therefore, depending on the amount of data egressed from the cloud provider, the costs will vary.

-Another reason companies are choosing to uncloud is lack of control.
+Some companies are choosing to uncloud due to a lack of control.
 Cloud providers offer customers the ability to manage resource utilization, but customers have limited control over where their application workloads are hosted or even where their data is stored.
 Additionally, some customers have been surprised to discover that they may not own some types of data, such as metadata, taxonomies, social “likes” or folder structures.
 This has been a cause for concern for many businesses.

-Additionally, many companies in the IDC report cited issues relating to performance, such as latency and project failures due to insufficient capability and functionality available through their cloud providers.
+Additionally, many companies report issues relating to performance, such as latency and project failures due to insufficient capability and functionality available through their cloud providers.

 Finally, there’s a common misconception among customers that the information they place into the cloud is protected and secured by the cloud provider.
 This is not the case.
 It’s up to businesses to implement controls for security, whether the information resides in the public cloud or in an on-premise solution.
-For example, in 2017, a government contractor uploaded highly classified information to a cloud provider.
-The information was not secured and was freely accessible to the public, highlighting why organizations must maintain a policy that ensures their data is secure.
+Data protection regulations and contracts are still affecting companies and can be an impetus to pull workloads back.

 What are the alternatives and challenges to cloud repatriation?